Rakuten says to book $990 million gain on Lyft investment

 Rakuten become Lyft's largest shareholder with a 13 percent stake ahead of its IPO.
-Lyft shares closed 9 percent higher at $78.29 in their market debut on Friday, giving the loss-making firm a market capitalization of around $22.2 billion.
+Lyft shares closed 9 percent higher at $78.29 in their market debut on Friday, giving the loss-making firm a market capitalisation of around $22.2 billion.

 Rakuten's shares were down 3 percent by the midday break in Tokyo on Monday, underperforming the broader market.
 Its shares have climbed 38 percent this year on rising investor expectations of returns on its tech investments.